 In order to eliminate financial barriers to housing and drive positive outcomes for tenants, Housing Collaborative relies on outside resources that enable us to pay for upfront housing costs such as eviction debts, utility arrears, application fees and security deposits, as well as offer incentive and retention payments to housing providers.

-Not only does this financial assistance bolster the success rate of our housing placement work, it also helps us bring on new housing provider partners through signing bonuses (new leases) or stability bonuses.
-These bonuses compensate property providers for the administrative burden — and perceived risk — of working with rental subsidies and tenants with more complex backgrounds.
-In 2021, these Housing Access and Landlord Retention Funds proved to be key in our successful housing of 321 formerly homeless households.
+Not only does this financial assistance bolster the success rate of our housing placement work, it also helps us bring on new housing provider partners.
+In 2024, these Housing Access and Retention Funds proved to be key in our successful housing of 778 households experiencing or at-risk of homelessness, including households displaced by Hurricane Helene in western North Carolina and by the closure of the Lamplighter Inn in Charlotte, North Carolina.

 How you can collaborate with us.

 From large grants to private donations, your help in generating flexible funds can go a long way toward helping Housing Collaborative remove financial barriers to housing.
 With just $100,000, Housing Collaborative can help 50 or more households access or retain housing.
-It is also important to note that no donated funds are ever used for our own staffing, operational or administrative purposes — 100 percent of all donated funds are used specifically for tenants’ financial assistance or landlord incentives.
-Your contributions will only ever help families access or retain housing, so please consider donating today.
+Your contributions make this possible, so please consider donating today.

 Making it easier to work with program-connected residents.